radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 Active Directory keeps track of changes that happen to entries in the directory (by incrementing the `uSNChanged` attribute for the entry).
 Based on a polling interval configured, the connector connects with the user and password configured in the connection string/data source and checks the list of changes stored by Active Directory.
 The connector internally maintains the last processed change number (`uSNChanged` value) and this allows for the recovery of all changes that occur even if the connector is down (deliberately or due to failure).

 >[!note]
 >This is the connector type that must be used if the backend is an Active Directory Global Catalog.
-The Active Directory DirSync connector should not be used because it is unable to detect events in sub-domains.**
+The Active Directory DirSync connector should not be used because it is unable to detect events in sub-domains.
->Also, If you are pointing the Active Directory connector to the Global Catalog, when a deleted entry is detected, the connector receives only the DN of the deleted entry in the context of the `CN=Deleted Objects` container (e.g. `CN=u1\0ADEL:2ca20e8c-1748-4e7d-9044-45e64ab8105b,CN=Deleted Objects,DC=t1,DC=f6,DC=rli`).
-Transformation logic needs to address how to find the corresponding entry in the target(s) to remove or update them accordingly.**
+>Also, if you are pointing the Active Directory connector to the Global Catalog, when a deleted entry is detected, the connector receives only the DN of the deleted entry in the context of the `CN=Deleted Objects` container (e.g. `CN=u1\0ADEL:2ca20e8c-1748-4e7d-9044-45e64ab8105b,CN=Deleted Objects,DC=t1,DC=f6,DC=rli`).

-If the sequence of events is critical, use the [DirSync connector](#active-directory-dirsync-connector) because it processes events in the order in which they occur instead of prioritizing and processing inserts and updates before deletes.
+If the sequence of events is critical, use the DirSync connector because it processes events in the order in which they occur instead of prioritizing and processing inserts and updates before deletes.

 >[!warning]
 >To detect delete events, the service account used by RadiantOne to connect to the backend Active Directory (configured in the connection string of the RadiantOne data source) must have permissions to search the tombstone objects.
 More specifically, the LIST CONTENTS and READ PROPERTY permissions to the` CN=Deleted Objects` branch are required.
 Generally, a member of the Administrators group is sufficient.
 However, some Active Directory servers may require a member of the Domain Admins group.
 Check with your Active Directory permissions to determine the appropriate credentials required.